 Just like in Diff’rent Strokes, you can’t always tell if something has rabies by a foaming mouth – it could just be toothpaste.
 And that’s what makes rabies so dangerous.
 A rabid fox may be aggressive, have balance issues, foam at the mouth, or not show a single symptom.

 A rare but dangerous disease, tularemia has a wide range of symptoms from mild to life-threatening.
-For a list of symptoms, please check the Mayo Clinic’s guide.
+For a list of symptoms, please check the the following guide.